huy-dai/c2c_ctf_2021/qualifers/post_comp_solutions.md

 Good attempt, but no.
 ~~~

 If we look up the [error](https://stackoverflow.com/questions/13781216/meaning-of-too-many-arguments-error-from-if-square-brackets), we see that this is happening because bash is interpreting our input as a literal bash variable.
-Thus, `*` will get interpreted as all files in the current directory, which is why we get back the error of `two many arguments`.
+Thus, `*` will get interpreted as all files in the current directory, which is why we get back the error of `too many arguments`.

 Assuming that the program is performing some equality check like `[ $input -eq FLAG ]`, we can use the OR (-o) and EQ (-eq) conditionals to get it to always return True.
 Note that if the structure had been reversed like `[ FLAG -eq $input]` we would have needed to flip our conditionals around as well.